Please leave your contact information and we will contact you as soon as possible.

 Finding the Right Child Sex Abuse Lawyer

-If you have decided that it is time to report your assault, Edwards Henderson Lehrman is ready to move forward alongside you.
+If you have decided that it is time to report your assault, Edwards Henderson is ready to move forward alongside you.
 Years of trial and litigation experience have helped us pursue justice for survivors of some of the most powerful entities and individuals, including Jeffery Epstein.
 We approach each case with the compassion and care sexual assault survivors deserve.
 Contact us today for a confidential consultation to learn more about how to pursue your case.
 We represent clients throughout California, including Los Angeles, San Francisco, and beyond.

 If you suspect that a child is being sexually abused, visit the Child Welfare Information Gateway for a state-by-state guide on how to report child abuse.